-So, if you want something positive and exciting to do whilst in isolation at home, plan your trip to Cork 2021 now!
+So, if you want something positive and exciting to do whilst stuck at home, plan your trip to Cork 2021 now!

 We look forward to seeing you in Cork!

-ITCA are planning to have a number of boats available for charter to sailors from emerging nations and North America at the Worlds in Cork.
-Full details of the number of boats for charter and how they can be booked will be available at the begining of 2021 from the Secretary General.
+ITCA are planning to have a limited number of boats available for charter to sailors from World Sailing Emerging Nations and North America at the Worlds in Cork.
+Full details of the boats for charter and how they can be booked are available now from the Secretary General.
 Futher information and details of coach boats to hire in Cork caan be found on the Cork 2021 event page.